trane-project/trane-music/courses/major_scale/lesson_F_sharp/exercise_5/back.md

-The note in degree number 5 of the F♯ major scale is C♯.
+The note in degree number 5 of the F♯ Major scale is C♯.